webrecorder/browsertrix/docs/user-guide/signup.md

-# Register for an account
+# Register For an Account

 !!! note "Self-hosting?"